Goshen, Indiana: Geography

 According to the United States Census Bureau, the city has a total area of 16.59 sqmi, of which 16.23 sqmi is land and 0.36 sqmi is water.

 Environmental leadership

 In February 2018, the Elkhart River flooded as a result of heavy rain and snowmelt.
 The river rose to a record 13.2 feet, damaging more than 300 structures and prompting evacuations.
-City government has responded to the increase in severe weather such as flooding, hail, and heavy rains with measures including stormwater management, and "an initiative to grow the town's tree canopy by 45%."
-Goshen completed 92 solar projects in 2019.
-Goshen outranked Phoenix, Sacramento, Los Angeles, San Francisco, and Denver with its 2019 production of 116 watts of solar power per capita.
+City government has responded to the increase in severe weather such as flooding, hail, and heavy rains with measures including stormwater management, and "an initiative to grow the town's tree canopy by 45%".
+Goshen completed 92 solar projects and produced 116 watts of solar power per capita in 2019.